“Show me the money”

 FIND AND BALANCE NEW BUYERS:

 In earlier stages of VOD, rights holders generally made limited or no money from sales to the digital sector, for a variety of reasons.
 In the recent past, the tables have turned and there are now opportunities to reach wider audiences and increase revenues.
-This can be particularly enhanced when one does not stop after doing deals with the ‘’Big 5” mainstream players like Netflix and i-Tunes, but also systematically looks towards local and thematic sites across the globe.
+This can be particularly enhanced when one does not stop after doing deals with the ‘’Big 5” mainstream players like Netflix and i-Tunes, but also systematically looks towards multiregion and local competitors (telecoms, cable, pay/tv nets with VODs of their own) and also the thematic (eg Film, Docs, Kids) focussed sites, as well as then the niche/micro-niche sites (eg horror, expat/diaspora, crime, glbtq+, etc )across the globe.

-Another key angle is hybrid distribution: Rights Stuff helps rights holders with a tailored distribution strategy that balances their traditional buyers alongside digital and hybrid platforms and windows, one of the major challenges these days.
-Sometimes this may mean playing off one buyer against another, but usually it is better to walk both paths, using careful timing, windowing and complementary deal-making in successive non-exclusive windows alongside the traditional windows.
+Another key angle is hybrid distribution: Rights Stuff helps rights holders with a tailored distribution strategy that balances their traditional buyers and/or sales reps/distributors, alongside digital and hybrid platforms and windows, one of the major challenges these days.
+Sometimes this may mean teaming up with traditional players, as well as jointly playing off one platform buyer against another, but usually it is better to walk both paths, using careful timing, windowing and complementary deal-making in successive non-exclusive windows alongside the traditional windows.